Place: Ches-Way Apartments

 May 13, 1930, Winnipeg Tribune

-The company took out a $500 building permit to put concrete piles under the house in 1935, and in April 1937 began construction on an extension that faced Chestnut Street.
-The two-storey with basement brick structure contained nine additional suites.
+The company took out a $500 building permit to put concrete piles under the house in 1935, and in April 1937 it began construction on an extension that faced Chestnut Street.
+The two-storey plus basement brick structure contained nine additional suites and was connected to the house at the basement level utility space.

 The Ches-Way addition was one of just two apartment blocks to have construction permits issued since the stock market crash of October 1929.

 The building appears to have had a quiet existence over the decades until a fire in January 2018 caused it to be evacuated.
-Fire damage was limited but there was smoke and water damage to several suites and the building never reopened.
+Fire damage was limited, but there was smoke and water damage to several suites.
+The building never reopened.

 Eventually, the Ches-way was put up for sale and in late 2022 new owners began the renovation process.